This is not a success story, just to let you know. It’s just another random story from a random person’s life. Quite pathetic to some point, I admit.

 I’ve noticed that way too many people keep so many rough things to themselves.
 Because they think they have to.
 Or because they just don’t want to bug other people with their “unimportant” problems (dear human, everyone is important, even though you might not feel like it at the moment).
 Or both.
 Or else…

 Talking to animals also helps.
-They won’t help you find the solution for your problem, but they’re great listeners and some of them can also provide you that healing hug you might need at the moment.
+They won’t help you find the solution to your problem, but they’re great listeners and some of them can also provide you with that healing hug you might need at the moment.

 Writing a journal also helps to get some sort of relieve from your thoughts, strong emotions etc. Exercise can also provide you some relieve.